-1. INTRODUCTION AND WELCOME 1
+1. INTRODUCTION AND WELCOME 3

-WELCOME MESSAGE FROM THE COURSE DIRECTOR 1
+WELCOME MESSAGE FROM THE COURSE DIRECTOR

-Welcome Message from Last Year's Cohort (2022-23) 3
+WELCOME MESSAGE FROM LAST YEAR'S COHORT (2023-24) 5

-CANVAS, WEB-LINKS AND MAILING LISTS 7
+CANVAS, WEB-LINKS AND MAILING LISTS 9

-2. PEOPLE 8
+2. PEOPLE 10

-3. THE DEGREE 10
+3. THE DEGREE 12

-AIMS AND OBJECTIVES 10
+AIMS AND OBJECTIVES 12

-STRUCTURE OF THE DEGREE 10
+STRUCTURE OF THE DEGREE 12

-Course Outlines 12
+Course Outlines 14

-Pre-Sessional Mathematics Course 12
+Pre-Sessional Mathematics Course 14

 Economic Theory: International Trade Theory for Development

 Economic Theory: Microeconomic Theory for Development

 Economic Theory: Macroeconomic Theory for Development

-Quantitative Methods

 Development Economics

 ODID Options

 MILESTONES AND DEADLINES

+SEMINARS AND EVENTS FOR DEVELOPMENT ECONOMISTS

 4. TEACHING, LEARNING AND SUPERVISION

-Programme of Work

-SUPERVISION
+4. PROGRAMME OF WORK

+PROGRAMME OF WORK

-GUIDANCE FOR STUDENTS AND SUPERVISORS
+GUIDANCE FOR STUDENTS AND SUPERVISORS: RESPONSIBILITIES OF THE STUDENT

-GUIDANCE FOR STUDENTS AND SUPERVISORS
+GUIDANCE FOR STUDENTS AND SUPERVISORS: RESPONSIBILITIES OF THE STUDENT

-FEEDBACK ON LEARNING AND ASSESSMENT 30
+FEEDBACK ON LEARNING AND ASSESSMENT

 5. STUDENT FEEDBACK AND CONSULTATION

 6. THE DISSERTATION

-BACKGROUND, CHOICE OF TOPIC AND PROCESS 34
+BACKGROUND, CHOICE OF TOPIC AND PROCESS

-Key Dates and Deadlines 35
+KEY DATES AND DEADLINES

 DISSERTATION PRESENTATION 35

 MANAGING SUBMISSION DEADLINES

-ETHICAL REVIEW PROCEDURES FOR RESEARCH 38
+ETHICAL REVIEW PROCEDURES FOR RESEARCH

-DISSERTATION SUPPORT FUND 39
+DISSERTATION SUPPORT FUND

-Avoiding Plagiarism 39
+AVOIDING PLAGIARISM

+ETHICAL USE OF GENERATIVE AI TOOLS

 THIRD PARTY PROOF-READERS 40

-7. EXAMINATION
+7. EXAMINATION 42

-REGULATIONS AND CONDUCT 42
+REGULATIONS AND CONDUCT

-ASSESSMENT STRATEGY OF THE MSC ED 42
+ASSESSMENT STRATEGY OF THE MSC ED.
+42

-ENTERING FOR UNIVERSITY EXAMINATIONS 43
+ENTERING FOR UNIVERSITY EXAMINATIONS

-EXAMINATION TIMETABLE 44
+EXAMINATION TIMETABLE

 SITTING YOUR EXAMINATIONS 44

-Marking System .
-44
+MARKING SYSTEM 44

-PROBLEMS COMPLETING ASSESSMENT .
-45
+PROBLEMS COMPLETING ASSESSMENT 45

+PAST PAPERS 46

-Past papers .
-46
+RESULTS 46

-Results .
-47

-Prizes .
-47
+Prizes 47

-GRADUATION .
-47
+Graduation 47

-RE-TAKING EXAMINATIONS .
-47
+RE-TAKING EXAMINATIONS 47

-COMPLAINTS AND ACADEMIC APPEALS .
-47
+COMPLAINTS AND ACADEMIC APPEALS 47

 8. STUDENT LIFE AND SUPPORT 49

-SUPPORT AND GUIDANCE .
-49
+SUPPORT AND GUIDANCE 49

-ROLE OF THE COLLEGES IN LEARNING AND SUPPORT .
-49
+ROLE OF THE COLLEGES IN LEARNING AND SUPPORT 49

-University Student Handbook .
-49
+UNIVERSITY STUDENT HANDBOOK 49

-OPPORTUNITIES FOR SKILLS TRAINING AND DEVELOPMENT .
-50
+OPPORTUNITIES FOR SKILLS TRAINING AND DEVELOPMENT 50

-STUDENTS AND PAID EMPLOYMENT .
-50
+STUDENTS AND PAID EMPLOYMENT 50

-RESIDENCE REQUIREMENT .
-50
+RESIDENCE REQUIREMENT 50

-EQUALITY AND DIVERSITY AT OXFORD .
-50
+EQUALITY AND DIVERSITY AT OXFORD 50

-STUDENT WELFARE AND SUPPORT SERVICES .
-51
+STUDENT WELFARE AND SUPPORT SERVICES 51

-FREEDOM OF SPEECH .
-51
+Freedom of Speech 51

-SUSPENSION OF STATUS AND REINSTATEMENT .
-52
+SUSPENSION OF STATUS AND REINSTATEMENT 52

-NEXT STEPS: THE FUTURE .
-52
+NEXT STEPS: THE FUTURE 53

 9. THE CULTURE OF DEVELOPMENT ECONOMICS AT OXFORD 54

-10. FACILITIES 55
+10. .
+FACILITIES 55

-THE BODLEIAN SOCIAL SCIENCE LIBRARY (SSL) .
-55
+THE BODLEIAN SOCIAL SCIENCE LIBRARY (SSL) 55

-COPYRIGHT GUIDELINES .
-55
+COPYRIGHT GUIDELINES 55

-IT @ Oxford .
-55
+IT @ Oxford 55

-SAFETY AND SECURITY .
-56
+SAFETY AND SECURITY 56

-Occupational Health Service .
-57

-LANGUAGE CENTRE .
-57

-University Club .
-57
+OCCUPATIONAL HEALTH SERVICE 57

+UNIVERSITY CLUB 57

-AP PENDIX 1: EDUCATIONAL AIMS AND PROGRAMME OUTCOMES 58
+ΑP PENDIX 1: EDUCATIONAL AIMS AND PROGRAMME OUTCOMES 58

-AP PENDIX 2: MSC ED PATTERN OF TEACHING, LEARNING AND SUPERVISION 60
+ΑP PENDIX 2: MSC ED PATTERN OF TEACHING, LEARNING AND SUPERVISION 60

-AP PENDIX 3A: DISSERTATION TITLE PAGE TEMPLATE 62
+ΑP PENDIX 3A: DISSERTATION TITLE PAGE TEMPLATE 61

-AP PENDIX 3B: DECLARATION OF AUTHORSHIP 63
+ΑP PENDIX 3B: DECLARATION OF AUTHORSHIP 62

-APPENDIX 4: EDUCATIONAL RECORDINGS POLICY64

-This Course Handbook applies to students starting the MSc by Coursework in Economics for Development (MSc ED) in Michaelmas Term 2023.
+This Course Handbook applies to students starting the MSc by Coursework in Economics for Development (MSc ED) in Michaelmas Term 2024.
 The information in this Handbook may be different for students starting in other years.